kt200021/c-shell/README.md

 Built a shell for linux in C language with complete support for process management, piping and redirection, several built-in commands and execution of any system command .

+1)Run "make" to create shell
-Run "make all" to create shell, run "./shell" to execute
+2)run "./shell" to execute

 cd.c - cd command